sglebs/ndeploy/README.md

 # ndeploy
 scripts to deploy N microservices (a "solution") to N PaaS, with a focus on development.
-Using a .toml file you define all shared services (redis, etc) and your microsrvices to be dployed.
+Using a config file as input (yaml, json or toml) you define all shared services (redis, etc) and your microsrvices to be dployed.

 It is basic and fragile for now.
 Start-up use.